djeada/Testio/README.md

 <img src="https://github.com/djeada/Testio/blob/main/resources/logo.png" alt="Testio" width="200"/>

-Testio is a lightweight framework that uses multiprocessing for testing the standard output of applications.
+Testio is a simple and efficient testing framework that uses multiprocessing to verify the standard output of applications.
+With Testio, you can quickly and easily write tests to ensure that your applications are functioning as expected.
+Whether you are a software developer looking to improve the quality of your code or a student learning about testing techniques, Testio is a valuable tool for your toolkit.

 ## Purpose